featurist/flynn-pr-apps/README.md

 ## Usage

-This is itself a flynn app, so first thing is to add it to your cluster.
+This is itself a flynn app, so first thing is to add it to your cluster (see below for instructions).

+Once up, pr-apps will start watching pull requests lifecycle events.
+It'll deploy (open pr), update (push) or destroy (close pr) the app (or stack of apps) from the linked github repo into your flynn cluster.
+The deployed app url will be shown on github pull request page.

+The deployed app will have a `VERSION` environment variable, that will be kept in sync with the github sha of what's deployed.

 ### Create Pr-Apps flynn app